affromero/IBIO4490/03-Python/README.md

 - Print the processing time at the end of the script. _time_ is the module you need for this purpose.

 Bonus:
-- I could contemplate the posibility of a bonus if someone soes not use the BDSD dataset.
+- I could contemplate the posibility of a bonus if someone does not use the BDSD dataset.
 Be creative.